agusavior/cdk-prototype/README.md

 # Welcome to CDK Prototype

-This project has many projects inside.
+This project has many applications inside.
 Each one can be deployed using CDK.